In this article, you’ll learn what is piston ring and how it works in a piston. different types of piston rings with their functions, and more.

 Oil Control Rings

-Some connecting rods have an oil split hole which splits oils from the oil pan on the cylinder wall during each revolution of the crankpin.
-For more oil reaches on the cylinder wall that is needed.
+Some connecting rods have an oil-split hole that splits oils from the oil pan on the cylinder wall during each revolution of the crankpin.
+For more oil reach the cylinder wall that is needed.
 It must be scraped off and returned to the oil pin.
 Otherwise, it will go into the combustion chamber and burn.

 Instead of having a cooling, sealing, cleaning, and lubricating effect on the cylinder walls, the oil must be removed from the cylinder wall every time so that it may not enter the combustion chamber.
 This is done by the oil control ring.